RegioneER/RerUserDates/README.md

 __Can I donate to you?__
 Thanks but we can't accept money donations because we're a Government Organization.
-All donation are linked to official Piwik project's accounts, simply help them to help us.
+Just feel free to contribute the source code.

 __Can I contribute on development?__
+New languages translations are welcome!
-Sure, you're welcome!
-Just send a [pull request on Github](https://github.com/RegioneER/RerNewSite/issues)
+Sure, you can, just file a [pull request on Github](https://github.com/RegioneER/RerUserDates/pull)

 ## Changelog